-When discussing immigrant marginal groups, we concentrate on immigrants from Ethiopia (Baratz & Kalnisky, 2017) and Caucasus (Ellenbogen-Frankovitz, Sorek, King & Dolev, 2005; Geist Pinfold, & Peters, 2021).
-Immigrants from the Caucasus are considered marginal compared to immigrants compared with other Ex-Soviet Union countries, representing the preferred mainstream immigrants.
-(Bram, 2006).
-These groups tend to cooperate with each other in order to integrate as soon as possible into the mainstream society.
-This allows them to integrate despite obstacles set government and mainstream social groups.
-These organizations provided complementary services to newcomers while struggling with hostile government policies.
-(Binhas & Moskovich 2015).
+Our discussion of immigrant marginal groups focuses on immigrants from Ethiopia, as examined in Baratz & Kalnisky (2017) as well as those from the Caucasus, as studied in both Ellenbogen-Frankovitz et al. (2005) and Geist Pinfold and Peters (2021).
+Immigrants from the Caucasus are considered more marginalized than those from other former Soviet republics (Bram, 2006).
+These groups tend to cooperate in order to integrate as soon as possible into mainstream society, despite obstacles set by government and mainstream social groups, forming organizations that provide free services to newcomers struggling with hostile or inaccessible government policies (Binhas & Moskovich, 2015).

-Research Tools & Research Population:
+Methodology

-Qualitative methodology and semi-structured in-depth interviews were employed in the current research.
-The qualitative approach enables us to understand formal and informal factors leading to establishing marginal groups' philanthropic organizations.
-Participants were asked how they viewed the process of establishing their organization.
+Semi-structured in-depth qualitative interviews were employed to enables us to understand the formal and informal factors leading to the establishment of marginal philanthropic organizations for the benefit of marginalized groups.
+The 23 participants — 17 ultra-Orthodox and six immigrants interviewees — were asked how they viewed the process of establishing their organizations, along with their broader views, freely expressed, on philanthropic activity.
 The interviewers encouraged participants to address any areas that they felt were relevant to the survey.
 Additionally, the interviewers also encouraged the participants to engage freely in conversation about philanthropy in marginal groups.

-We interviewed leaders of twenty-three non philanthropic marginal Jewish organizations, representing the main two Jewish marginal populations in Israel - Ultra-orthodox Jews (17 interviewees), Immigrants (6 interviewees).

-Questions were asked regarding the motivations of creating a philanthropic organization; Changes in organizational aims during the organization life cycle; changes in operation during the Covid-19 pandemic.
-In the current paper we concentrate on factors and motivations to establish a philanthropic organization.
+Questions focused on their intentions in personal and collective motivations for creating philanthropic organizations, the organizational aims and how those had evolved, the people targeted by the activities, the community environment, interface with other organizations, and how the COVID-19 pandemic had affected operations.

+The marginal groups were categorized into three types: “cultural enclave organizations” aiming, to varying degrees, to maintain and strengthen the social and cultural enclaves in which they reside, while adhering to and preserving their distinct identities; “socially incorporating” organizations aiming to integrate into the social and cultural mainstream bodies; and hybrids of both the above types.

-Six main themes were investigated:
+Six research questions were investigated:

-The intentions at time of establishing philanthropic organizations in marginal groups.

-The motives for establishing philanthropic organizations.
+The motives, social and personal, for establishing philanthropic organizations.

-- Social motives for establishing philanthropic organizations.

-- Personal motives for establishing philanthropic organizations.

-The aims of philanthropic organizations at early stages.
+The aims of philanthropic organizations at their early stages.

-Originals customers of philanthropic organizations.
+Original beneficiaries of philanthropic organizations’ services.

 Mapping the organizations’ communal environment.